-During the year ended December 31, 2018, the Company had five (5) Named Executive Officers ("NEO") as defined herein: Mark E. Jones III, Director and former Executive Chairman, Nicholas Appleyard, President and CEO and Director, Scott Brunsdon, CFO, R. Mohan Srivastava, Vice-President and Elton Pereira, former Vice-President of Exploration.
-Mr. Pereira is not an employee of the Company as of the date of this circular.
-The Company had contracted Mr. Pereira's personal services company, Geopex E.L.
-Da Silva Pereira-Me to provide managerial and technical services in Brazil.
-This contracted was terminated in August 2018.
+During the year ended December 31, 2020, the Company had four (4) Named Executive Officers ("NEO") as defined herein: Nicholas Appleyard, President and CEO and Director, Scott Brunsdon, CFO, R. Mohan Srivastava, Vice-President, and Fabio Mozzer, Vice-President.
 In April 2018, Mr. Srivastava resigned as an employee of the Company, but he continues to act as a consultant and remains an officer of the Company.
+Mr. Mozzer is employed by a personal consulting company in Brazil "F. Luiz-Mozzer-Me".